 The very nature of politics is, like music, rooted in conflict and harmony.
 The heart of music is the interplay of the physical and the mental, as the compromise between them forms a cohesive whole.
 Compromise is also the heart of the political process, trying to find common ground and consensus solutions to problems of society through open communication.
 Both seek to inspire their targets, and both have made great use of the other to advance their ideas.
-With a hotly contested election on the way this November, we thought it would be a fine time to examine the way music and politics have become strangely entwined.
+While we encourage you all to go out and vote today, we thought it would be a fine time to examine the way music and politics have become strangely entwined.

 The relationship between music and politics has existed for centuries, sometimes harmoniously, and other times not as much.
 Historical records are full of examples of songs that laud the achievements of nations, dating all the way back to ancient Egypt.
 On the other hand, however, songwriters have turned to their craft when confronted with social and political unjustness, and give birth to songs that seek to shine a light on the perceived inequities of the day.
 From protest songs to voter campaigns, campaign rallies to musical endorsements and musicians campaigning, there’s been no shortage of love between music and politics.